*updated Oct 25, 2019

 Vitosha Mountain is right next to Sofia and it is the easiest weekend escape for all Sofia residents.
 The air is fresh and way better than in the city.
 Of course, the nature and the views over the city are totally worth it!

 If the weather allows it, bring your little ones to a walk to Vitosha.
 You can take one of the lifts that bring you up.
 If traveling with older children, you can go hiking and even climb Cherni vrah (literally Black Peak).
-This is the highest point of the mountain standing at 2290.
+This is the highest point of the mountain standing at 2290 meters.
 Winter is great to go skiing here, too.

 Baby Anna at the garden of Dragalevtsi Monastery in the autumn of 2018